MuhammedBurakGormus/MuhammedBurakGormus/README.md

 I am a senior Mechanical Engineering student at Bilkent University.
 I have an interest in micro designs, finite element method and robotics.
 I am a goal-oriented, enthusiastic undergrad student.

+In my profile, you can find 2 projects that implements Finite Element Method in order to analyze beams and trusses:
+  ⏺ Beam Bending Analysis GUI
+  ⏺ Planar Truss Structure Analyis GUI.

+📫 How to reach me: burak.gormus@ug.bilkent.edu.tr

 <!--
 **MuhammedBurakGormus/MuhammedBurakGormus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.